Noel-Veron/Noel-Veron-s-Data-Analytics-Portfolio/README.md

 # Project 1: Supply Chain Data Analysis

-During my internship at AI-Variant, I dove into Sales and Inventory data, turning numbers into clear insights with cool, interactive dashboards using Excel, Power BI, and Tableau.
+During my internship at AI-Variant, I dove into Sales and Inventory data, turning numbers into clear insights with cool, interactive dashboards using Excel, Power BI, & Tableau.

 * **Analytics Solutions Development:** Collaborated with cross-functional teams, including supply chain and sales, to develop scalable analytics solutions using MySQL, Tableau, Excel, and Power BI, optimizing data for